 Storing Turmeric from Fresh Roots for Easy Use and Longer-Term Storage

 Fresh turmeric is even messier and more risky for staining than powder, so grating it for individual small quantity use (whether fresh or frozen) was a pretty unappealing option.
-Dehydrating and grinding it for powder would work, but I can only imagine the mess my clumsy self might create in that process!
-I’ve found a supplier for great quality organic turmeric powder and am happy to avoid accidently powdering the house orange.
-Haha!
+Dehydrating and grinding it for turmeric powder is a great option, especially if you’re storing in bulk or gifting to friends.
+I can only imagine the mess my clumsy self might create in the process, though.
+Oh dear… Fortunately, I already have a good local supplier for quality organic turmeric powder.

 For the fresh roots, I decided to accept the risk of some freezer burn and freeze ground raw turmeric instead.
 By freezing the prepped turmeric thinly on a sheet, it could then be broken into small pieces for transfer to sealed storage for easy small quantity ready use in future treat making.

 Making Gelatin Gummy Dog Treats with Fresh Turmeric

 Experimenting with Fresh Turmeric for Dog Treat Making

 My first experiment with fresh turmeric was as an alternative to using turmeric powder in gelatin gummies.
 This would be an easy experimental twist on making gummies with turmeric powder, and a great way to compare the look, flavour, scent, and our dogs opinion before trying it in other recipes.
 They seemed to be enjoying the scents around the kitchen while I prepped the turmeric, so next stop gummies for taste testing!